LanguageSolution/The-Global-Risk-Report/README.md

 Millions of people around the world face the consequences of extreme natural events such as earthquakes, storms, and floods.
 While the intensity of these events is important, the societal framework and response structures are equally critical in determining the magnitude of the disaster.

-The WorldRiskReport aims to contribute to a global view of the links between natural hazards, climate change, development and disaster risk reduction and to draw forward-looking conclusions for aid, policy making and reporting.

 ## KEY QUESTIONS